 EMS has been designed to allow the use of Sensors where data is input manually.

-•An example would be data from pest control traps.
+An example would be data from pest control traps.
 Pests caught in a pheromone traps could be counted on a weekly basis and the numbers entered into a Manual Input Sensor.
 This data could then be compared against temperature and humidity Sensors in the same area to see if there is any correlation between changes in temperature or humidity and insect activity.

-•Adding Data to a Manual Input Sensor
+Adding a Manual Input Sensor

-•Editing a Manual Input Sensor's Data
+Adding a Manual Input Sensor

 1.From the required Site's Live View window, select Edit Mode from the main View Data menu.
 See Figure 734 below: